TG Therapeutics Provides Business Update and Reports First Quarter 2023 Financial Results

 Conference call to be held today, Monday, May 1, 2023, at 8:30 AM ET

-NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. TGTX today announced its financial results for the first quarter ended March 31, 2023, along with recent company developments, and a business outlook for 2023.
+NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX) today announced its financial results for the first quarter ended March 31, 2023, along with recent company developments, and a business outlook for 2023.

 Michael S. Weiss, the Company's Chairman and Chief Executive Officer, stated, “2023 is off to an exciting start for us at TG.
 With the U.S. approval and commercial launch of BRIUMVI, we are excited to be able to offer patients the first and only anti-CD20 monoclonal antibody approved for relapsing forms of multiple sclerosis that can be administered in a one-hour infusion, twice a year, following the starting dose, which are some of the attributes that support our belief in BRIUMVI’s best-in-class potential in multiple sclerosis.
 It’s gratifying to see that the pre-launch enthusiasm for BRIUMVI is translating into the commercial setting and the feedback we have heard from both healthcare providers and patients has been highly encouraging.”
 Mr. Weiss continued, “Overall, I believe our team is doing a fantastic job and I am pleased to share that in our first partial quarter, essentially two months of commercial availability, we generated approximately $8 million in net sales.
 The early launch of BRIUMVI has exceeded our internal expectations, and we believe the momentum will continue to build throughout the year.”